Skip to main content

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with the program.
 This description must be consistent with the program's policies on intern selection and practicum and academic preparation requirements.

 The Vanderbilt University Counseling Center Internship in Health Service Psychology seeks to train psychologists with the depth and breadth of the "Profession-Wide-Competencies" as defined by the Commission on Accreditation.
 Training is aimed at preparing interns for entry-level into the professional practice of psychology.
 The internship is located in a university counseling center setting and offers opportunities for involvement in scholarly activities related to clinical practice.
 A number of sources of information are used to assess candidates for the internship, including the written application, letters of recommendation, and a statement of professional goals.
-Interviews (virtual only for the 2023-2024 recruiting cycle) are also a part of the application process and are scheduled by invitation.
+Interviews (virtual only) are also a part of the application process and are scheduled by invitation.
 Selections are made without discrimination based on race, ethnicity, national origin, religion, gender, gender identity, age, ability, sexual/affectional orientation, or veteran status.
 Prior to beginning employment for the internship year, the interns who match with the Vanderbilt UCC internship must successfully complete a criminal background check, in accordance with Vanderbilt University policy.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If yes, indicate how many: